WebOrigami/docs/src/core/explorable.md

 ```

 Note that the `for await` loop implicitly invokes the graph's `Symbol.asyncIterator`.
 That specific symbol lets JavaScript know which function the `for await` loop should iterate over.

+## Wrappers

+Instead of directly defining a class or object that implements the `Explorable` interface, you can make use of various wrappers that will turn something into an explorable version:

+- [ExplorableArray](ExplorableArray.html) can wrap a JavaScript `Array` instance
+- [ExplorableFiles](ExplorableFiles.html) can wrap a file system folder
+- [ExplorableFunction](ExplorableFunctions.html) can wrap a JavaScript function and an optional domain
+- [ExplorableObject](ExplorableObject.html) can wrap a plain JavaScript object
+- [ExplorableSite](ExplorableSite.html) can wrap a web site